Requirements and Terms

 In this program, development includes any of the following:

-- Subdivision so that one or more of the resulting parcels is less than 25 acres
+- Transfer where one or more of the resulting parcels is less than 25 acres

 - Construction of buildings, roads, or structures not used for forestry purposes